 The RWAF works with UK vets to promote better veterinary care for both houserabbits and outdoor rabbits.
 There has been huge progress with respect to our knowledge in rabbit health in the years since the RWAF (formerly the BHRA) was set up.
 For example, spaying is now widely accepted as a routine operation; more and more vets appreciate that our houserabbits are beloved companions rather than low-status children's pets; and most rabbit owners are within 25 miles of a really good rabbit vet.
 Even the Americans struggle to match that in some states!
-Our present Veterinary Executive, Judith Brown, is a full time practising veterinary surgeon and heads up the 'health liaison team' which comprises of other vets in practice, including university specialists as well as nutritionists and qualified behaviouralists.
-All are rabbit lovers and are as committed to promoting rabbit health and welfare as the rest of the RWAF team.
-They advise the organisation on health and welfare matters; veterinary politics; and how to out-reach to veterinary surgeons and nurses.
-We are also proud to to jointly fund (with Bristol Zoo Gardens) a veterinary resident, who helps to run the UK's first rabbit only clinic.
-This service offers specialist consultations and advice at Langford, Bristol Veterinary School, including providing a facility for vets to a faxback referral.
+Our Expert Veterinary Advisor, Richard Saunders is a referral vet in Bristol and also works at Bristol Zoo Gardens and Bristol Vet School.
+We are able to call on him for advice as appropriate, including providing a facility for vets to an advice service for members' rabbits, or, if the vet practice is a member of the RWAF, then for any rabbit client.

 Finding a good rabbit vet

 As soon as you get a bunny, you need to find a good rabbit vet.
 The early vaccinations and health checks (bunnies in the UK need vaccinating against both VHD and myxomatosis) provide the perfect opportunity to check out a promising local practice.
 Don't leave it until your bunny gets sick one day to find out where to go!
-The RWAF has compiled a list of "rabbit friendly" vets available to members struggling to locate a suitable vet to treat their pet.
-This list comprises of vets that have shown an interest in rabbits and have been nominated by other RWAF members..
+The RWAF has compiled a list of "rabbit friendly" vets available to all - just ring our helpline 0844 324 6090 or email us at email@example.com This list comprises of vets that have shown an interest in rabbits and have been nominated by other RWAF members.
+All have been surveyed by Richard and have shown themselves able to meet basic care standards for rabbits.
 Information on the RWAF vet list.
 Please let us know if you can recommend your vet!
 Before resigning yourself to travelling miles to use a rabbit vet, do have a good look locally - get out the Yellow Pages speak to other local rabbit owners!
-There will be loads of really good rabbit vets in Britain that we just don't know about yet.
+Or visit the RCVS Find a Vet pages http://findavet.rcvs.org.uk/find-a-vet/ There will be loads of really good rabbit vets in Britain that we just don't know about yet.
 In the next sections, we'll look at what you should be looking for when you choose a vet for your bunny.

 Choosing a vet for your rabbit